Merkoba/Meltdown/arguments.md

 ---

-### only-text
+### display-mode

-Only show the text.
+Only show the display.
 This is a preset that sets other arguments

 Default: False